 - Job Search Readiness & the 21st Century Internship Search

 - Interview Practice

 CDI 301 Intensive Courses by Major for Juniors and Seniors

-Starting in Fall 2018, an exciting addition to the CDI curriculum will be offered – Career Development Intensive 301 (CDI 301) is a new series of SIX advanced job search preparation courses offered to juniors and seniors and focused on their career development based on their specific MAJOR.
+Starting in Fall 2018, an exciting addition to the CDI curriculum will be offered – Career Development Intensive 301 (CDI 301) is a new series of FIVE advanced job search preparation courses offered to juniors and seniors and focused on their career development based on their specific MAJOR.